blockmatic-icebox/dev-configs/packages/dev-scripts/readme.md

 yarn bootstrap
 ```

-This library provides shared scripts and configs for creating a library at Spotify.
+This library provides shared scripts and configs for creating a library at Blockmatic.
 It tries to use as much of those scripts and configs for itself, which is why the `bootstrap` task is required above.
 Otherwise, you can run within this package itself:

 ```sh
 yarn lint